BOXLEGENDARY/Dex/README.md

 * Open a GitHub issue to report any problems.
 * Rejoin if fetching API is too long.
 * You can reset settings by deleting `DexSettings.json`.
+* ​To install plugins, place the plugin files in `workspace/dex/plugins`.

 **General Notes**
 * The console will be removed soon since it’s basically useless and only causes lag.
 If you really need it, just type `/console` in chat or press `F9`.